 So what does that mean?
 Taking a holistic approach means doing more than simply addressing the symptoms.
 It means reevaluating your dog’s diet and lifestyle and making changes that are not only better for your pet, but for you, your home, and the environment.
 It means working with a veterinarian who applies prescription medication when required, but also relies on homeopathic, herbal, and all-natural remedies when advantageous.
 A holistic vet will build a relationship with you and your dog in order to thoughtfully assess how issues might be interconnected, and in order to advise lifestyle changes that can prevent other common canine illnesses like diabetes, obesity, and cancer.

 And remember, canine health isn’t just about what you put on your pet.
-Avoid yard pesticides that may cause irritation and instead use natural pest control products.
+Avoid yard pesticides that may cause irritation and instead use pest control products.
 While you’re reevaluating the products you use on your pet and property, it may be a good time to think about what you put on your own skin.
-A strong artificial fragrance or chemical ingredient in your personal grooming products could contribute to any allergic reactions your dog might experience - especially if she likes to lick the tasty product off your skin!
-Consider switching to all-natural soaps and lotions that are free of chemical ingredients that might be secretly harming you or your pet.
+A strong artificial fragrance or ingredient in your personal grooming products could contribute to any allergic reactions your dog might experience - especially if she likes to lick the tasty product off your skin!
+Consider switching to soaps and lotions that are free of toxins that might be secretly harming you or your pet.

 Make sure your best bud is consuming a nutritional diet that takes any unique needs into account.
 Your dog may be allergic to beef, dairy products, soy, sugar, wheat, fish, or other commonly occurring ingredients in dog foods and treats.
-Choose natural, grain-free treats and food from brands you know you can trust.
-You can also prepare food for your dog at home with human-grade, fresh ingredients.SHOP NATURAL EAR CARE
+Choose grain-free treats and food from brands you know you can trust.
+You can also prepare food for your dog at home with human-grade, fresh ingredients.SHOP EAR CARE

 Preventative Action for Dog Owners